-The early exploration work by others as well as the encouraging exploration results thus far by BWR, that included 3D modelling of the historical drill holes, have augmented the planning for the proposed exploratory drilling program, while partially addressing a very important portion of the consultation process with local First Nation communities.
+The early exploration work by others as well as the encouraging exploration results thus far by BWR, that included 3D modelling of the 219 historical drill holes, have augmented the planning for the proposed exploratory drilling program, while partially addressing a very important portion of the consultation process with local First Nation communities.

-Both, God's Lake First Nation and Manto Sipi Cree Nation have treaty land entitlement selections in the immediate area, these two communities have indicated they require accurate locations of historical exploration activity as well as BWR's proposed exploration sites, particularly as these activities affect their traditional use assessments.
+Both, God's Lake First Nation and Manto Sipi Cree Nation have treaty land entitlement selections ("TLE") in the immediate area, these two communities have indicated for land use planning purposes, they require accurate locations of all historical exploration activity as well as locations of BWR's proposed exploration sites, particularly as these activities affect their traditional use assessments.
 Manto Sipi Cree Nation's Chief and Council requested a pre-exploration clean-up program at the Little Stull Lake campsite.
-Accordingly, BWR submitted a clean- up proposal in early August 2020 that was approved by Chief and Council, provided that two community members could be witness to and be part of the clean-up program.
-This program was planned for early September however it was delayed due to Covid-19 pandemic travel restrictions.
-Upon completion of this initial clean-up program, it was anticipated that a work permit related to early stage exploration drilling would be recommended by the Crown as part of the ongoing triparty consultation.
+Accordingly, BWR submitted a clean-up proposal in early August 2020 that was approved by Chief and Council, provided that two community members could be witness to and be part of the clean-up program.
+This program was planned for early September 2020, however it was delayed due to Covid-19 pandemic travel restrictions.

 The 2020 clean-up program was completed by mid-October 2020, it involved shipping out numerous empty fuel drums and re-organizing the fuel storage area for the remaining full diesel fuel drums that have been re-purposed for use as camp fuel as opposed to use for drilling operations.
-Part of the clean-up program involved a soil sampling for hydrocarbons program in the camp area where fuel had been stored.
+Part of the clean-up program involved a soil sampling for hydrocarbons program in the camp area where fuel had been stored since 2008.
 There was minor local leakage from a few poorly stored empty drums in one small area (4m X 4m) where hydrocarbon soil analysis was determined to be slightly above acceptable limits (for residential or park lands as per CCME guidelines).
-This area was identified as an area of concern and recommendation was made for immediate remediation, involving cleaning, or simply removing, the sandy loam soil since the overburden in the area is quite thin (<0.2m to bedrock).
+This area was identified as an area of concern and a recommendation was made for immediate remediation, involving cleaning, or simply removing, the sandy loam soil since the overburden in the area is quite thin (<0.2m to bedrock).
 The resulted exposed bedrock can be cleaned with an eco-friendly detergent during the initial phase of exploration.

 The results of the 2020 clean-up program was shared with MSCN Chief and Council by the delivery of a written report in November 2020, this prompted the need for a series of meetings, all of which were hampered by the Covid pandemic.
 In March 2021, the Company met virtually with Chief and Council along with a few community members.
-MSCN Chief and Council acknowledged that the virtual meeting setting was not to be considered part of the consultation protocol process and looked upon this meeting as an information session only.
+MSCN Leadership acknowledged that the virtual meeting setting was not to be considered part of the consultation protocol process and looked upon this meeting as an information session only.
 Nevertheless, the clean-up report was discussed in the virtual setting and plans were made to address the environmental concern.
 A proposed clean-up program involving a few community members was put forward in June 2021, that also included the urgent need to upgrade the exploration camp at Little Stull Lake so that it was safe for occupancy by the small clean-up crew with respect to social distancing in the sleeping cabins and the dining facility.
 MSCN agreed that the clean-up program should commence as soon as travel restrictions were lifted for community members as well as BWR personnel that were to be involved in the program.